FireScroll/FireScroll/README.md

 A single node could (and most likely will) be responsible for multiple partitions of a topic.
 This is determined by strategy used by the log cluster.
 Nodes simply react to the partitions they are mapped to, and respond accordingly.

 When a node is unmapped from a partition, it will first stop the backup process (to ensure no in-progress backups are lost).
 It will then delete the local DB from disk and reclaim the space.
 It is important to ensure that at least one replica group performs backups, or data will be permanently lost once the retention period of the topic is passed.

+### Partition initialization process

+When a partition is initialized (node starting) it follows this order:

+1. Will use the local DB if it exists and has a timestamp >= snapshot timestamp.
+Continue consuming log from latest mutation in local DB.
+2. Will use the snapshot in S3 if it is newer than local DB or local DB does not exist.
+Continue consuming log from latest mutation in snapshot.
+3. Will start consuming from Kafka, and throw warning log that it is creating a local DB.

 ## Performance and Benchmarking